Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 Risks.
 Generally, fertility treatment is considered very safe, with the majority of women being no more likely to experience problems than women who conceive naturally (HFEA).
 Still, any medical treatment involves some risks, and it’s important that you understand what they are.

 Uncertainty.
-We will give you the very best chances for pregnancy, but there are sadly no guarantees in all fertility treatment.
+We will give you the very best chances for pregnancy, but there are sadly no guarantees in all fertility treatments.
 Most women do get pregnant over multiple attempts, but it can take some time.
 Sometimes, the successful approach is not the one you pictured at the beginning of the journey.

 Mental wellbeing matters.
 Support networks are known for being lifelines along the journey, and we encourage all intended parents to create a strong community to lean on.
 Reaching out to family, friends, professionals, and others who have been through the process are all great ways to build that network that can lend a helping hand if the going gets tough.